NPE Runn Review

 The installation is a little more finessed than this, but in principle, this is what you do, and it’s FAIRLY EASY.

-• Stick the cradle on the rear frame of your treadmill…not underneath!…rather, at the back.
+- Stick the cradle on the rear frame of your treadmill…not underneath!…rather, at the back.
+The front of the treadmill is also a supported mounting position if it suits your setup better.

 Here are seven indicative images of what you must do as part of the straightforward installation process.
-The only thing I’ve not mentioned, shown in the images, is that Runn needs to be adjusted to just over 6mm/0.25″ above the belt.
+The only thing I’ve not mentioned, shown in the images, is that Runn needs to be adjusted to between 6mm and 12mm (0.25″ to 0.5″) above the belt.

-The double-sided tape that sticks the bracket to your treadmill is pretty strong stuff, and the bracket will take a BIG whack before coming off, but the white belt stickers will have a relatively limited life.
+The double-sided tape that attaches the bracket to your treadmill is quite strong, and the bracket will withstand a significant impact before coming loose.
+However, the white belt stickers will have a relatively limited lifespan.
 I would estimate that the belt stickers will stay attached for 10s of KM rather than 100s.
-When I first read about the white stickers, it seemed they were fairly poor at adhering to the belt.
-However, by the time I got my Runn, I reckon NPE had taken that criticism on board and improved the stickers’ quality.
-But in the long term, things just aren’t going to stick onto a dirty, sweaty and contoured moving surface…aka a treadmill belt.
+In the long term, things just aren’t going to stick onto a dirty, sweaty and contoured moving surface…aka a treadmill belt.

 So you will probably fall back to using Tippex/WhiteOut/Snow Paint on your home treadmill, although a better solution might be to apply floor paint to a belt thoroughly cleaned with alcohol.
 Here is a template you can use for that.